top of page

 Palace of the Inquisition

 One of the city’s most fascinating historical landmarks.
-Built in the 18th century, the building served as the seat of the Inquisition Court, where those considered heretics were tried.
+Built in the 18th century, the building once held trials during the Spanish Inquisition.

 Its impressive architecture, with a neoclassical façade adorned with beautiful stone details, reflects the cultural richness of the colonial era.